The kooky housing supply filtering debate

 Consider the following.

 First, filtering must exist, just as it does in car markets and other durable goods markets.
 So showing that it does by tracking households moving into other homes doesn’t reveal new information.
-It also doesn’t help explain at all the choice of how quickly new homes are built, which for me seems to be the main issue in housing supply debates.
+It also doesn’t help explain at all the choice of how quickly new homes are built, which, for me, seems to be the main issue in housing supply debates.

 But the next points really show how kooky the debate has become.